Rail Merger Threatens Economy

 About the Author

-Prior to joining ACC in 2019, Chris served as President and CEO of The Fertilizer Institute, president of the National Association of Chemical Distributors, and president of the Contract Services Association.
+Prior to joining ACC, Chris served as President and CEO of The Fertilizer Institute, president of the National Association of Chemical Distributors, and president of the Contract Services Association.
 He began his career on Capitol Hill, including time as chief of staff to U.S. Senator Craig Thomas (R-WY).

 American Chemistry Council